 Coordinate Don’t Match

-Your outfits should compliment the other.
-This isn’t JcPenny Portraits, you don’t need to be match-match.
+Your outfits should complement one another.
+This isn’t JcPenny Portraits, you don’t need to be matching.
 Dressing in the same color family will help the photos feel balanced and blend into your locations,

 Colors & Patterns